 Bonus: naming your cocktail

-- Include a taste.
-Adding a word ‘spicy’ to the name of a classic drink can be an easy warning or delight to those who plan to try out your recipe.
+Adding the word ‘spicy’ to the name of a classic drink can be an easy warning or delight to those who plan to try out your recipe.
 If you’ve swapped out or split a liquor, adding that to the name also works.
 Example: a “Mezcal Margarita”

-Now it’s your turn to invent a cocktail.
+Now it’s your turn to create a cocktail.
 I’d love to hear what you make, so feel free to drop a comment below.
 Finally, making drinks is easier with the right tools.
-The bar tools used in this post are from A Bar Above; the coupon code COCKTAILSAWAY will give you 10% off your order.
-(I find myself making drinks just to use the bar mat, it’s a game changer.)
 Cheers!